ahkm42/spam-email-classification/README.md

 using a fixed random state of 42.

-Five-fold cross-validation is then used to select the main hyperparameter for each algorithm.
+Five-fold cross-validation is used to select the main hyperparameter for each algorithm.

 ### 4. Classification Algorithms